1 year full-time,

 2 years part-time

 The course offers a combination of taught coursework and supervised independent study.
-You will also complete an Independent study project that will provides you with an opportunity to demonstrate the research skills and knowledge you developed in the earlier stages of the course.
+You will also complete an independent study project which is an opportunity for you to demonstrate the research skills and knowledge you will develop in the earlier stages of the course.

 This MRes is especially suited for:

 The MRes is part of a group of social policy masters degrees that draw on the research excellence of the Department to enable you to study social policy at an advanced level.
 These courses each offer a unique blend of modules to allow you to specialise in a particular area.

 The MRes in Social Policy is based around a combination of social policy analysis and research training.
 You'll start with a broad introduction to social research methods and social policy analysis.
 You'll then go on to study effective data collection, analysis and interpretation at an advanced level as well as developing the presentation and communications skills you'll need to effectively disseminate your research.

 Most people study for full-time for 12 months, but part-time study over 24 months is also available.